 There are several catalogues currently used in Israel, and many differenct facets of information that will need to be aggregated and managed in a single catalogue.
 The catalogue will include an automatic interface to all relevant information systems, to import and exposrt required information.
 The catalogues will provide services to all health organizations in Israel.

-The winning Supplier will perform a detailed design suggesting how the TS can be used for this purpose, and submit a proposal outlining the required resources.
-The IMH will decide if it wishes to carry out this project by use of the TS or not, and weather it will be priced according to the proposal submitted at that time, or by a "time and material" pricing model, based on the hourly rates submitted in the Bid.
+The Winning Supplier will perform a detailed design suggesting how the TS can be used for this purpose, and submit a proposal outlining the required resources.
+The Ministry will decide if it wishes to carry out this project by use of the TS or not, and weather it will be priced according to the proposal submitted at that time, or by a "time and material" pricing model, based on the hourly rates submitted in the Bid.